 - Assess commitment and aptitude as a future practicing osteopathic physician.

-- Consider applicant‘s interest in serving rural and underserved populations.
+- Consider an applicant‘s interest in serving rural and underserved populations.

 - Help confirm commitment to our Mission

-If selected for an interview, you will be notified via phone or email.
-Interviews are generally conducted every Monday and Tuesday from August to April during the application cycle (subject to change).
+If selected for an interview, applicants will be notified via email.
+Interviews will be conducted virtually for the 2023-2024 admissions cycle and are generally conducted Monday, Tuesday, and Wednesday from August to April during the application cycle (subject to change).

-Be prepared to spend the entire day with us and dress your best!
+Be prepared to spend the day with us!

-All accepted candidates are required to remit a $1500 non-refundable deposit by the specified date:
+All accepted candidates are required to submit a $1500 non-refundable deposit by the specified date:

-Accepted candidates must review, acknowledge and submit an electronic signature for the Technical Standards and Academic Bulletin.
+Accepted candidates must review, acknowledge, and submit an electronic signature for the Offer of Admission, Technical Standards, and Academic Bulletin.
 The candidate must also meet all clinical and academic requirements for matriculation, which will be provided in your acceptance letter.